eylles/touhou-setup/readme.md

 - with some games if the command to execute in the .desktop looks like this ``Exec= wine "/path/to/your/game/th.exe"`` the game will start without music
 - lazyness, who has the time and drive to do all this manually

 <img src="./posixshellmeme.png" width="500">

+## TODO

+[ ] improve filename search: as you can see the script will only recognize a handful of file names, and seems it doesn't like the filenames created by thcrap so ¯\\_(ツ)_/¯ .

+[ ] improve variable naming scheme: some people have told me the names of the variables are unintuitive at best...